bdbaraban/holberton-system_engineering-devops/README.md

-Contains the following projects for the system engineering and DevOps track at [Holberton School](https://www.holbertonschool.com/):
+Contains the following four projects for the system engineering and DevOps track at [Holberton School](https://www.holbertonschool.com/):

 * 0x00.
 Shell, basics
 * 0x01.
 Shell, permissions